In the previous lab assignment, we created a map of France that looked something like this:

 - Turn in your code to the labs 1 & 2 submission site.

 The goal of this assignment is to explore how to create a visualization from data.
-It is intended primarily as a primer for you to learn about the Processing environment that you may use in your Projects.
-Generally speaking, this class is about a creating a good visualization, not about programming.
+Grading will thus be primarily in terms of the visualization you create.
+This is a visualization assignment (which uses programming), not a programming project.
 A good visualization with a messy implementation is better than a poor visualization with a good implementation.
 (A good visualization with a good implementation is even better.)

-Any submission turned in after the due date will receive the next lower grade if turned in up to 24 hours late, or a 0 thereafter.
+This assignment will be graded on a √+ / √ / √- scale.
+Any project turned in after the due date will receive the next lower grade if turned in up to 24 hours late, or a 0 thereafter.

 Assignment courtesy of Petra Isenberg, Jean-Daniel Fekete, Pierre Dragicevic and Frédéric Vernier under a Creative Commons Attribution-ShareAlike 3.0 License.